Do I Need Scuba Diving Insurance When Diving the Nusa Islands?

 Will you be covered to just 12 meters or will you be covered all the way to 40 meters?
 It makes a difference.
 You wanna look out for one that covers you for as deep as you’re certified to dive.

 Will the cover be worldwide or just within your home country?
 Are any countries excluded?
 Or vice versa -- does it cover you in your home country at all?

 As we mentioned before, sometimes you might need to be transported to another country for treatment.
 Will that be covered?
 Is there a limit for that?
 Are any countries excluded for treatment?
 Definitely pay attention to this.

 Are you EANx diver or maybe a tech diver?
 Make sure you choose scuba diving insurance that covers you when you dive using Nitrox, trimix, or whatever blends you’re gonna be on.
 Very important.

 No matter which scuba diving insurance you choose, make sure it covers you for what YOU need.
-Reading insurance policies sure as hell isn’t fun, but hey... neither is paying $24,000 for hyperbaric treatment, amiright?
+Reading insurance policies sure isn’t fun, but hey... neither is paying $24,000 for hyperbaric treatment, amiright?